 This is September 21, traditionally celebrated as Mabon or the Autumn Equinox and one of the three observances dedicated to the harvest, the other two being Lughnasadh (or Lammas) which fell on August 1 and Samhain (or Halloween) which will follow in a few weeks time on October 31.
-This year, the actual astronomical date of the Equinox falls on Friday, September 23, but many celebrate on September 21 year in and year out, and so here I am this morning, waxing thoughtful about a cosmic event that celebrates natural equilibrium, harvest and community.
+This year, the precise astronomical date of the Equinox is tomorrow, Sunday, September 22, but many of us observe it on September 21, and so here I am this morning, waxing thoughtful about a cosmic event that celebrates natural equilibrium, harvest and community.

 A ballad by Bob Dylan always comes to mind around this time of the year: "The Times They Are a-Changin".
-Written for Dylan's third studio album in 1963, his anthem of change was an inchoate expression of the tumult of the times and particularly the civil rights movement, and it presaged by only a few weeks the assassination of John Fitzgerald Kennedy.
-The lyrics were inspired to some extent by the Book of Ecclesiastes, and Dylan added a reference to Mark 10:31: "But many that are first shall be last, and the last shall be first."
-Critics claimed that Dylan's creation was outdated the minute it was published, but his words have always seemed timeless to me, as appropriate for present seasonal turnings as they were for the turbulent social and political movements of the sixties.
-Dylan's friend Pete Seeger later adapted passages from Ecclesiastes to write his own folk anthem "Turn, Turn, Turn!.
+The song was written for Dylan's third studio album in 1963, and it was an inchoate expression of the tumult of the times, especially the civil rights movement - it came only a few weeks before John Fitzgerald Kennedy's tragic assassination.
+Dylan's lyrics were inspired by the Book of Ecclesiastes, and he tucked in a reference to Mark 10:31: "But many that are first shall be last, and the last shall be first."
+Music critics of the era claimed that Dylan's creation was passé even before it was published, but his words have always seemed timeless to me - as appropriate for present day seasonal turnings as they were for the turbulent social and political movements of the sixties.
+Dylan's old friend Pete Seeger later adapted passages from Ecclesiastes to write his own folk anthem "Turn, Turn, Turn" (recorded by the Byrds).

 On this day of color and richness and equilibrium, we can be still for a moment and acknowledge our bond with the place where we have been planted this time around.
-We can offer up thanks for home and hearth, for the bounty we are reaping and "putting by" to see us through the long nights of winter.
-We can celebrate clan and tribe and community and sharing - all the fine old qualities that unite us in a dancing train spiraling on down the years from the ancestors to the present day and ourselves.
+We can offer up thanks for home and hearth, the bounty we are harvesting and "putting by" to see us through the long winter nights.
+We can celebrate clan, tribe, community and sharing - all the fine old qualities that unite us in a dancing train spiraling on down the years, from the ancestors to the present day and our tattered motley selves.

-Whatever you call it, a very happy Autumn Equinox, Harvest Home, Mabon, Feast of Ingathering, Equinozio di Autunno, Meán Fómhair and Alban Elfed to you and your clan.
+Whatever you call it and however you choose to celebrate it (or not celebrate it), a very happy Autumn Equinox, Harvest Home, Mabon, Feast of Ingathering, Equinozio di Autunno, Meán Fómhair and Alban Elfed to you and your clan.